 - How can educators best be prepared to support intercultural communication in virtual or physical mobile experiences?
 What findings and new directions does current research offer us for answering this question?

 Authors will be asked to choose from among the following strands:

 - Professional development of educators

-Proposals for papers, symposia, roundtable discussions, posters, and workshops must be submitted online; the portal opens on January 18th, 2021.
-Further details about the form of the presentations and additional proposal submission guidelines are on the conference website: http://icc.arizona.edu.
+Proposals for papers, symposia, roundtable discussions, posters, and workshops must be submitted online.
+Further details about the form of these presentations and additional proposal submission guidelines are in the full CFP: https://icc.arizona.edu/2022cfp/.

 During the submission process, authors will indicate whether they would like to present their work in person or virtually.
 Given the changing context of the pandemic, the conference organizers will contact prospective presenters about the final form of their presentation when acceptance status notifications are sent, by September 3rd, 2021; the organizers will consider authors’ preferences, but cannot guarantee that they will be honored.
 Presenters will need to confirm attendance by October 16, 2021.
 Please note that these dates are tentative, and may change later, according to the status of the pandemic in late summer/early Fall.

 For other information about the conference, visit the ICC website: http://icc.arizona.edu.